XingxinHE/Hex/pages/Glossary.md

 - *application*: a program or a collection of programs that is considered an entity by its users.

-- *approximation*: something (e.g., a value or a design) that is close to the perfect or ideal (value or design).
-Often an approximation is a result of trade-offs among ideals.

 - *assertion*: a statement inserted into a program to state (assert) that something must always be true at this point in the program.

 - *bug*: an error in a program.

 - *code*: a program or a part of a program; ambiguously used for both source code and object code.

-- *complexity*: a hard-to-precisely-define notion or measure of the difficulty of constructing a solution to a problem or of the solution itself.
-Sometimes complexity is used to (simply) mean an estimate of the number of operations needed to execute an algorithm.

 - *concept*: (1) a notion, and idea; (2) a set of requirements, usually for a template argument.